Jaymelfah/To-do-list-Webpack/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome Books
-In this project, I refactored the Awesome books application to use JavaScript modules.
+# To Do List
+In this project, I built a simple HTML list of To Do tasks.
+The list will be styled according to the specifications listed later in this lesson.
+The simple web page will be built using webpack and served by a webpack dev server.

  ## Learning objectives
 - Use JavaScript modules
+- Use webpack to bundle JavaScript.
+- Learn how to use proper ES6 syntax.
-- Use a medium-fidelity wireframe to create a UI.
+- Use ES6 modules to write modular JavaScript.

 ## Built With

-- HTML, CSS, JavaScript
+- HTML, CSS, JavaScript, Webpack

-## Live Demo
-You can view the website [here](https://jaymelfah.github.io/Awesome-books/)